sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/using-planes-for-spiller.md

 };
 ```

-We will want to rely all this circles with a "loft" operation later on.
+We will want to use all these circles with a "loft" operation later on.